JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 Our first step is to create a new Android project via the *Start a new Android project* item of the Android Studio home screen.
 We then proceed to select the *Empty Activity* option and click *Next*.
 It's important to pick the _Kotlin_ language in the wizard.
+Let's use the `com.jetbrains.handson.mpp.mobile` package for the tutorial.
 Now we press the *Finish* button to create our new Android project.

 <a name="gradle-upgrade"/>
 Kotlin/Native plugin requires a newer version of Gradle, let's patch the `gradle/wrapper/gradle-wrapper.properties`